platformsh/platformsh-docs/sites/platform/src/add-services/postgresql.md

 * `databases`:  This is a YAML array listing the databases that should be created.
 If not specified, a single database named `main` is created.

-  Note that removing a schema from the list of `schemas` on further deployments results in **the deletion of the schema.**
+  Note that removing a database from the list of `databases` on further deployments results in **the deletion of the database**.
 * `endpoints`: This is a nested YAML object defining different credentials.
 Each endpoint may have access to one or more schemas (databases), and may have different levels of permission for each.
 The valid permission levels are:
   * `ro`: Using this endpoint only `SELECT` queries are allowed.
   * `rw`: Using this endpoint `SELECT` queries as well as `INSERT`/`UPDATE`/`DELETE` queries are allowed.